Rainbow Flyers: Brilliant Hummingbird Colors

 Learn everything you need to know about baby hummingbirds.

 “I took a trip to Arizona in May 2016.
-This blue-throated hummingbird was hanging around and I managed to catch quite a few photos of him.
+This blue-throated mountain gem was hanging around and I managed to catch quite a few photos of him.
 The photo was taken at Ramsey Canyon in Hereford, Arizona.
 I used a Nikon D810 with a Tamron 150-600mm lens.
 This is a beautiful species and I love the blue tail feathers and throat.”

 Discover the top 15 colorful hummingbird flowers you should grow.